Thai PM suspended while court mulls if he defied term limits

 A group that is among the leaders of the main protest movement seeking to unseat Prayuth again demanded that he step down on Wednesday.

-A earlier statement called the last eight years "the darkest and most bitter times.
+A earlier statement from the group called the last eight years "the darkest and most bitter times.
 A period under the rule of a tyrant who took power away from the people.
 A tyrant who inherits power through a mechanism without democratic legitimacy.”

 By a vote of 5 to 4 on Wednesday, the court agreed to suspend Prayuth from his duties while it considers a petition from opposition lawmakers.
 The court’s announcement said Prayuth must submit his defense within 15 days of receiving a copy of the complaint, but it did not say when it would rule.

-The statement did not mention if Prayuth can retain his other post of defense minister.
+Prayuth will remain in his other post of defense minister, according to Anucha, the spokesman.

 Polls show Prayuth's popularity is at a low ebb, with voters blaming him for mishandling the economy and botching Thailand’s response to the COVID-19 pandemic.